henryteigar/Course-Scheduler/README.md

 This project's goal is to work out and develop the course registration system which should greatly improve the current user experience.

+## Demo
+The latest released state of the software is currently accessible on http://course-scheduler.me:3000/

+## Documentation
+The relavant documentation is accessible in our [wiki page](https://github.com/henryteigar/course-scheduler/wiki)

 ## Installation

 ### Requirements